sidhingo/sidhingo/README.md

 ## The Simpsons Index · [live](https://simpsons-index.netlify.app)

 The show has been predicting the future since 1989.
-I built a structured database to find out how often it actually gets it right — scored by specificity, verified against real-world outcomes, and honest about the hits that turned out to be fabricated internet hoaxes.
+I built a structured database to find out how often it actually gets it right.
+Scored by specificity, verified against real-world outcomes, and honest about the hits that turned out to be fabricated internet hoaxes.

 → [github.com/sidhingo/simpsons-index](https://github.com/sidhingo/simpsons-index)